Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Q4.
 How do you work on each of those three skills when you practice?

 I try to have patience overall and a mindset that tells you to not just give up.
-The effort really depends on how far you get with guitar, you get back what you put in.
-The confidence is pretty much I'm trying new things and working on not being afraid of getting something wrong.
+The effort really depends on how far you get with the guitar; you get back what you put in.

 Q5.
 If you could give someone considering learning guitar one tip or piece of advice that's helped you the most, what would it be?

-If you're thinking of starting guitar lessons, I can't say much apart from just try it out.
-I was scared before my lesson for literally weeks in advance but as soon as I got there it was fun, I felt comfortable and I really enjoy learning to this day.
+I felt comfortable and I really enjoy learning to this day.
 The worst that can happen is that it might not be for you (but it will be if you have a passion for guitar), so just give it a go.

 Clive J